 Steven Olikara captured the spirit of the night best when he said, “My hope is that these sort of ideas can inspire new and creative legislative ideas that can be taken back to the legislature and city hall.
 Today is not just about conversation - it’s about action.”

-This free community event was the seventh in a series on political polarization.
-MAP invites participants to return for the eight dialogue in Milwaukee on June 20th, 2019.
+This free community event was the seventh in a series on political polarization— Stay in touch to hear about upcoming dialogues across Wisconsin.